Ishiko-cpp/TestFramework/README.md

 # Contents

+- Core: The source for the core components of the test framework.
 - Include: Directory containing the public headers for the project.
 - Lib: Directory where the build process puts the compiled libraries.
-- Makefiles: The makefiles used to build the project
-- Source: The source code for the project.
 - Tests: The tests for the project.

 # Project Status